By Kendra Gohl, Director of Nursing, Infection Preventionist

 The flu is contagious for up to 3 days before symptoms begin.
 And symptoms often begin suddenly.

-If you think you might have the flu then I encourage you to seek care with your primary care provider, one of our Urgent Care Clinics, or our Virtual Clinic.
-If antivirals are started within 48 hours of symptoms, then length of illness and severity of symptoms can be drastically reduced.
+If you think you might have the flu then I encourage you to seek care from home through the CMH Virtual Clinic, call your primary care provider, or come to a CMH Urgent Care clinic.
+If you start on antivirals within 48 hours of your symptoms, then length of illness and severity of your symptoms may be drastically reduced.

 Copyright © Columbia Memorial Hospital